nphorsley59/housing-model/README.md

 # <div align="center">Predicting House Sale Price</div>

 ### <div align="center">Project Overview</div>
-Skills Demonstrated: *machine learning, linear regression, data transformation, exploratory data analysis*<br/>
+Skills Demonstrated: *regularized regression, gradient boosting, data transformation and scaling, exploratory data analysis*<br/>
 Libraries and Programs: *Python, Jupyter Notebook, matplotlib, numpy, pandas, scipy, seaborn, sklearn*<br/>

 Using a competition dataset available on Kaggle<sup>1</sup>, I created a model that can predict the sale price of a house in Ames, Iowa from 79 explanatory variables (features).
 The purpose of this project was to demonstrate my ability to tackle a complex dataset and model the behavior of a target variable.
 For a more in-depth look at this analysis, please refer to my [Jupyter Notebook](https://github.com/nphorsley59/House_Prices/blob/master/House_Prices.ipynb).